 Although analog IP adds significant value to any SoC, there is evidence that analog IP is responsible for a number of IC re-spins and production issues.
 Most of these issues can be traced to the non-technical factors affecting the deliverable, rather than resulting from a poor specification or a simply infeasible architecture.

 When reviewing analog IP, it is crucial to go beyond just the specifications, to understand as well the background to the IP, the current use patterns, the changes required, and whether it has been used on this process before - and to give these equal weighting to a set of technical parameters associated with the IP selection.
+In many situations, it is the interaction at this point - small technical changes that snowball into major engineering challenges - that causes inadvertent chip failures later in the production flow.
+At this point, the cost of a non-functional IP can run into the millions or tens of millions of dollars, depending on when it is detected.

-The best way to understand the IP that is being purchased is to analyse its history: when it was produced, how recently it has been updated, what the terms would be for any modifications, whether the original engineers are still available, the quality and consistency of the documentation and deliverable package, and the knowledge of the support engineers.
+The best way to understand the IP that is being purchased is to analyze its history: when it was produced, how recently it has been updated, what the terms would be for any modifications, whether the original engineers are still available, the quality and consistency of the documentation and deliverable package, and the knowledge of the support engineers.
 By reviewing all these aspects, purchasers can reduce the chances of production issues leading to costly re-spins.

-Agile Analog has developed a unique Composa™ methodology, which transforms the way analog designs are created and delivered.
+Agile Analog has developed a unique technology which transforms the way analog designs are created and delivered.
 Using our technology, designs are created specifically for your application, based on your requirements using our latest rules-based AI design recipes.
-The design is optimised for your process, and our repeatable, systematic methodology enables us to recreate and modify your design with complete reassurance.
-For each of the key care-abouts above, the Composa™ methodology helps address these concerns:
+The design is optimized for your process, and our repeatable, systematic methodology enables us to recreate and modify your design with complete reassurance.
+For each of the key issues above, the Composa technology helps address these concerns: